Tuesday, April 14, 2009

 Tony: Are you undergoing therapy?

 Adam: Once a week.
 The psychiatrist pops pills during our sessions.
 It tends to interrupt the flow.
-Says I’m the only person she’s met suffering from “sibling rivalry” who’s an only child.
+She maintains I’m the only patient she has encountered who suffers from 'sibling rivalry' and is an only child.

 Long Pause